Albertree/ARC-basics/README.md

-# ARC-basics
+# ARCKG-Symbolic-Solver
-Basic functions for Abstraction and Reasoning Corpus (ARC)
+Symbolic solver of Abstraction and Reasoning Corpus (ARC) using ARC Knowledge Graph.